 Ribose Makes Different Kinds of RNA

 As mentioned before, ribose is a key component of ribonucleic acid.
-RNA is a critical part of the system of that transforms DNA into proteins.
+RNA is a critical part of the system that transforms DNA into proteins.
 While DNA is responsible for storing genetic information, it is RNA that codes for the synthesis of amino acids and carries information between ribosomes and DNA, allowing ribosomes to make proteins.

 DNA is famous for its “double helix” structure, two intertwining strands with complementary bases.
 By contrast, RNA is a single-stranded molecule.
 There are other differences between DNA and RNA as well.

-DNA is composed of a sugar-phosphate backbone and four bases: adenine, guanine, cytosine, and finding.
+DNA is composed of a sugar-phosphate backbone and four bases: adenine, guanine, cytosine, and thymine.
 RNA is composed of a sugar-phosphate backbone and four bases as well, though one of them is different: adenine, guanine, cytosine, and uracil.

 RNA has uracil in it instead of thymine.
 When DNA bonds together, its bases always pair the same way.
 Adenine bonds with thymine, while guanine pairs with cytosine.
 Since RNA has uracil instead of thymine, uracil bonds with adenine in RNA.

 RNA’s different structure means it can carry out tasks that DNA can’t.
-There are three primary types of RNA which are involved in the synthesis of proteins.
+There are three primary types of RNA that are involved in the synthesis of proteins.
 These types of RNA are transfer RNA (tRNA), ribosomal RNA (rRNA), and messenger RNA (mRNA).

 mRNA is responsible for carrying the genetic information between ribosomes and DNA. mRNA copies the genetic code from DNA and brings this information to the ribosomes, which are able to read the sequences of A, G, C and U. Thanks to this process the correct proteins will be synthesized by the ribosomes, and the mRNA will then typically break apart. mRNA is rather short-lived, as its only function is to ensure that the correct proteins are made when needed.